-The former East German state-run cosmetics manufacturing complex has been transformed into a modern centre for start-ups following thorough modernisation and renovation work.
+The former East German state-run cosmetics manufacturing complex has been transformed into a modern center for start-ups following thorough modernisation and renovation work.
 New standards have been set through the combined use of modern, environmentally-friendly procedures and technologies.
-The centre for female entrepreneurs was responsible for Berlin's first environmentally friendly renovation of a trading estate.
+The center for female entrepreneurs was responsible for Berlin's first environmentally friendly renovation of a trading estate.

 - Companies and projects run by women

 - A total of 5,500 square metres office and commercial space

 - On-site childcare facilities, canteen and conference area